 Tariffs may be preferential or non-preferential.
 In general, preferential tariffs are dependent on the goods originating in a particular country.
 Tariffs that are covered by GSP or that are the result of a bilateral trade arrangement are preferential; they are established to give preference to a particular country or group of countries.
-Non-preferential tariffs are those relating to ATQs, for example, and apply irrespective of the country of origin.
+Nonpreferential tariffs are those relating to ATQs, for example, and apply irrespective of the country of origin.

 Origin is the 'economic' nationality of the goods.
 This is an important concept in the case of preferential tariffs because the preferential tariff applies only to goods originating from the particular country or countries covered by the arrangement.
 When they arrive at the EU border, the goods will have to be accompanied by proof of origin in the form of a certificate of origin, so that Customs officials can ensure that the appropriate preferential tariff is being applied.
-While the concept of origin remains the same, the administrative procedures for issuing certificates of origin are changing.
+While the concept of origin are changing.
 The certificates of origin are currently issued by the exporting country's competent authority, but these certificates are being phased out.
 The Registered Exporter system (REX), whereby the exporter certifies origin, is being phased in to take over from the current system.